desicochrane/blogger/src/posts/2018-02-21-gopher-forth-and-binary-multiply.md

                         &= 476 \\\\
 \\end{aligned} \\]

 Here we can see clearly the addition operations that are deferred, separate from our recursive call.
-For our function to be strictly tail recursive, we need to find a way to accumulate those deferred operations into our recursive function, that is we want our function to somehow behave more like this:
+For our function to be strictly tail-recursive, we need to find a way to accumulate those deferred operations into our recursive function, that is we want our function to somehow behave more like this:

 \\[ \\begin{aligned}
 \\text{Multiply}(17,28) &= \\text{Multiply}^\prime(0,17,28) \\\\